 Sight Pin – these can be quite fragile and are easily damaged/bent.
 Replacements are usually quite cheap and can be a real shoot-saver if you’ve got a spare in the box.

 Nocking Points – brass nocking points can work loose, so have a few spares available.
 Consider making your own with dental floss (lighter, smaller, cheaper) or serving material (more durable).
-The author (Tim D) prefers Korean-style nocking points: basically serving string – or even polyester sewing thread – tied onto the string and ‘back-served’, resulting in very stable, very durable and very low profile nocking points.
+I prefer Korean-style nocking points: basically serving string – or even polyester sewing thread – tied onto the string and ‘back-served’, resulting in very stable, very durable and very low profile nocking points.

 Bracing height gauge – bracing height is an key variable to maintaining a good tune with your bow/arrows.
 Strings sometimes stretch a little, or twists may come out of the string over time.
 A gauge (measuring the distance between the string and riser/handle) will ensure the bracing height is constant and should be used regularly when shooting.